atzenhofer/atzenhofer.github.io/_pages/about.md

 title: "About"
 ---

-Playing with words and numbers, tinkering with algorithms and tools to uncover all the hidden patterns.
+Playing with words and numbers, tinkering with algorithms and tools to uncover hidden patterns.